hackclub/hackclub/workshops/bumpteroids/README.md

 Just like the spaceship, we need to create two variables.
 One for the bullets, and one for the bullet image.
 The bullets variable is actually going to be a `Group()` of bullets.

-At the top of your javascript file, just above your ship variable, create these variables:
+At the top of your JavaScript file, just above your ship variable, create these variables:

 ```javascript
 // shipImage already exists